-- Sit in a comfortable position or lie flat on the floor, your bed, or another comfortable, flat surface.
+- Sit or lie down on a comfortable, flat surface.

 - Put a hand on your chest and a hand on your stomach.

-- Breathe in through your nose for about two seconds.
-You should experience the air moving through your nostrils into your abdomen, making your stomach expand.
-During this type of breathing, make sure your stomach is moving outward while your chest remains relatively still.
+- Feel the air moving through your nostrils into your abdomen, expanding your stomach and sides of the waist.
+Your chest remains relatively still.

 - Repeat these steps several times for best results.

-The rib stretch is another helpful deep breathing exercise.
+The rib stretch is another helpful deep breathing exercise to help you expand your breath into your rib cage.
 Here’s how to do it:

-- Hold your breath for about 10 seconds.
+- Hold your breath for 5 to 10 seconds.

 - Breathe out slowly through your mouth.
 You can do this normally or with pursed lips.